ploomber/ploomber/doc/api/spec.rst

     # as name
     name: {task name, optional}

-    # Dotted path to a function that has no parameters and returns the
+    # Dotted path to a function that returns the task client to use.
-    # client to use.
-By default the class-level client at config.clients is
-    # used, this value overrides it.
-Only required for tasks that require
-    # clients
+    # See section below for details.
     client: {dotted.path.to.function, optional}

-    # Similar to "client" but applies to the product, most of the time, this will
-    # be the same as "client".
-See the FAQ for more information (link at the
-    # bottom)
+    # Dotted path to a function that returns the product client to use.
+    # See section below for details.
     product_client: {dotted.path.to.function, optional}

     # Dependencies for this task.
 Only required if meta.extract_upstream is